eScheel/be65c02/README.md

 The logic directory contains png files of my address decoding logic created with MS paint.

 The minipro-sh folder contains scripts for burning to ROM and connecting to serial IO on NIX* environments.
-One windows I used Xgpro and putty.
+On Windows I used Xgpro and putty.

 Big thanks to Ben Eater for enabling me to start and get so far in this project! https://eater.net/